 August 19, 2014

-On August 4, the department unveiled a beta version of its new Public Access Gateway for Energy and Science website, or PAGES, an online hub that directs users to publishers' websites to obtain archived articles.
-According to the new policy, journal articles about research that uses federal funds has to be free for the public to access after a year-long embargo.
+On August 4, DOE unveiled a beta version of its new Public Access Gateway for Energy and Science (PAGES) website, an online hub that gives a link to the publisher’s website, in addition to providing author manuscripts or links to institutional repositories.
+According to the new policy, researchers must make such articles freely available to the public after a year-long embargo.

-Anyone interested in reading an article can access it through a portal on the PAGES website.
-The accessed articles are not stored on government servers, but rather the publisher's, so the PAGES website acts as a switchboard to direct the reader to the publisher's website.
+Anyone interested in reading one of these journal articles can access it through a portal on the PAGES website.
+The PAGES website acts as a switchboard to supply articles directly via the publisher's website, or will direct the reader to an institutional repository.
 Prior to this policy, readers had to pay for access to these journal articles, though policies varied by publisher.

-Each federal agency is free to develop their own policy for open access, but in leading the way DOE's system is likely to serve as a model for others.
+Each federal agency is free to develop its own policy for open access, but in leading the way, DOE's system may serve as a model for others.